walter-cumbucane/to_do_list/README.md

-An API that implements the logic of a to-do list, using node.js and prisma
+A FullStack application that implements the logic of a to-do list